kylrth/procedure-generation/dataset/LCStep/README.md

 The `count_markdown_files(path: str) -> int` function in [format_procedure.py](format_procedure.py) counts the number of markdown files in the specified directory, allowing you to get the total number of procedures in this dataset for any potential use.
 The `count_tokens(path: str) -> int` function in [format_procedure.py](format_procedure.py) counts the number of tokens in all the markdown files in the specified directory, allowing you to approximate the cost of running this pipeline using OpenAI's pricing.

+### TODO

+- The model skips outputting the resources sometimes

 ## [api_ref.py](api_ref.py)

 [api_ref.py](api_ref.py) checks out the LangChain repo, builds the docs, cleans up the formatting, and stores the resulting files in `docs/api`.